-Before going into any further details, let me note that if you you are new to the world of one cup coffee, let me urge you to look at my broad overview of your Single Serve Coffee Options to make sure that a Keurig brewer will meet your needs.
+Before going into any further details, let me note that if you you are new to the world of one cup coffee, let me urge you to look at our broad overview of your Single Serve Coffee Options to make sure that a Keurig coffee brewer will meet your needs.

 We Recommend a Keurig Coffee Maker for ...

-Two People Who Don't See Eye to Eye on Coffee — One of the great pains of an ordinary brewer is that rarely does everyone want the same coffee.
+Two People Who Don't See Eye to Eye on Coffee — One of the great pains of a traditional multi-cup brewer is that rarely does everyone want the same coffee.
 Often one person wants decaf while the other wants regular.
 Some people like a bold, dark roast while others want a light flavored coffee.
 Both the Keurig machines and pod machines are excellent at solving this problem.
 Everyone in the house can have the exact kind of coffee they desire.

 Those Who Want the Minimum Hassle Possible — Keurig coffee makers are all about ease of use.
 No other one cup system can rival Keurig in this department.
 With pods, there are some minor annoyances, like the slight messiness of the pod itself and the need to dampen the pod before placing it in the brewer (you really should do this).
 The k cup system, however, is absolutely streamlined, with a minimum of mess.

-Not for Those Who Want Frou-frou Coffee — If you want a machine that can do lattes and cappucinos, look elsewhere.
+Not for Those Who Want Frou-frou Coffee — If you want a machine that can do lattes and cappucinos, look elsewhere (here is a good place to start).
 This is a coffee (or tea) drinkers machine.
 If you're looking for specialty coffee drinks, consider the Nescafe Dolce Gusto or possibly a Tassimo.

 Keurig Coffee Maker Models